una/personal-goals/happy-moments/2016_happy-moments.md

 07/19/2016
 ---
 What a glorious day!
 I found my keys!
 They are not lost!
 And I ate or Koriente for the first time.
 It's really yummy :) I got a meal there which I took to the Capital to "Poke Picnic" at.

+07/20/2016
+---
+Since I'm flying out tomorrow to head to Baltimore, I celebrated my birthday today with Alex.
+He made me a really fantastic dinner -- scallop salad and veal with brussels sprouts.
+AND he made me a chocolate-espresso cheesecake as my bday cake.
+AND he sponsored an emoji on my behalf AND we went to this rad new speakeasy called the Floppy Disc Repair Company.

+07/21/2016
+---
+I flew to Baltimore today and got to see my family and my pupper Lucy again.
+Shes always so excited when she sees me it makes me really happy.

+07/22/2016
+---
+I'm 24 today!
+Ahh crazy.
+I got a lot of love from friends both in person and online.
+That meant a lot to me :)

+07/23/2016
+---
+Today was full of so much love!
+The day started with my DC friends driving up to get brunch with me and my high school friends.
+Then, my family came over for a birthday dinner and afterward I went out with my Russian group of friends in Baltimore city.
+It was a lot of drinking and a lot of love.
+All in all, great birthday.

+07/24/2016
+---
+I went wedding dress shopping with my best friend Liza today!
+It's so crazy that she will be a married lady soon and I'm going to be her maid of honor at her wedding.
+She looked really amazing in a few of the dresses and I really think she has already found a great one.